aces/Loris-MRI/docs/scripts_md/get_dicom_info.md

 Greps the group and element information from the GetOpt table options specified.

+INPUTS:
+  - $option: name of the option
+  - $rest  : array with group and element information from the GetOpt table
-INPUTS: array with group and element information from the GetOpt table.
+  - @addr  : array with group and element information from the GetOpt table.

 ### TwoArgInfoOption($option, $rest)